Mathematics is the universal language of science. It pervades technology, society, medicine, life, the universe and everything!

 There are also additional charges for graduation ceremonies, examination resits and library fines.

 All essential software will be provided by the University, for use on University facilities, however for some software, students may choose to buy a version for home use.
+Students who undertake a period of study abroad are responsible for funding travel, accommodation and subsistence costs.
+These costs vary depending on the location and duration of the placement.

 How do I fund my study?